aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 url: /java/working-with-images/
 ---

+Aspose.Words allows users to work with images in a very flexible way.
+In this article, you can explore only some of the possibilities of working with images.

 ## How to Extract Images from a Document {#how-to-extract-images-from-a-document}

 All images are stored inside Shape nodes in a Document.
 To extract all images or images having a specific type from the document, follow these steps: